Burgundy Wine - Buying Guide

 Gevrey-Chambertin and Nuits-St-Georges being known for such.
 Dry white wines that are perfectly characterised by the Burgundy limestone terroir, can be found in the Village wines of Meursault and Puligny-Montrachet.

-The Domaine Dupont-Fahn Les Vireuils from the village of Meursault offers a zesty lemon and lime palate, with complexity and depth offered from its refreshing acidity and lingering minerality.
+The wines from the village of Meursault offer a zesty lemon and lime palate, with complexity and depth from their refreshing acidity and lingering minerality.

 The catch all region of Bourgogne AOC offers some delightfully easy drinking wines that are enjoyable and still sometimes suitable for laying down, depending on the concentration of flavours.

 The “halfway house” specific sub-regions (sous-régional), described as being a hybrid between the general region and the villages AOCs, such as ‘Bourgogne Hautes-Côte de Nuits’ (as opposed to its Village AOC counterpart Côte de Nuits-Village), should not be neglected.